Thi-mee/Cloud-intro/README.md

 # Cloud Engineering - Scaling the Cloudy Mountains

 Learning the intricacies of cloud computing on your own can be quite challenging.
 The vast array of concepts, services, and technologies can seem overwhelming, leaving you lost in a sea of documentation and technical terms.
-Have you ever found yourself lost in a maze of technical jargon and bewildering documentation?
 Navigating through the cloud landscape without guidance may lead to frustration and a slower learning curve.

 I've been there.
 On my journey up the mountains, I went through a lot; from falling into traps to fighting grizzly bears with my bare hands.
 However, fear not!
 With the right resources, a structured approach, and a bit of persistence, you can conquer this complexity and unlock the boundless possibilities of the cloud.
 Remember, even the most experienced cloud engineers began as beginners.